CMMC Phase One started November 10! Here's everything you need to know.

 To meet CMMC standards, it's important to understand which contract clauses you – as a government contractor handling sensitive data – are required to adhere to.

-DFARS 7012, 7019, and 7020 were published between 2015 and 2020 and required that contractors who handle Controlled Unclassified Information (CUI) implement cybersecurity standards and practices based on NIST 800-171.
+DFARS 7012 was published in 2015, followed by DFARS 7019 and 7020 in 2020.
+These require that contractors who handle Controlled Unclassified Information (CUI) implement cybersecurity standards and practices based on NIST 800-171.

 This regulation mandated that contractors provide a System Security Plan (SSP) that outlines processes and procedures for secure information handling, a Plan of Action and Milestones (POA&M) to address any deficiencies in the SSP, and a Risk Assessment Plan to document any threats to the system and the impact the threats could have if not mitigated.
 This plan must include any countermeasures implemented to mitigate the threats.